alanszlosek/rust-sharding-statsd-proxy/README.md

 * Configuration via commandline flags
 * Batch outgoing StatsD metrics up to max UDP packet size to reduce number of UDP packets
+* Implement my own hashing/sharding function to get a feel for bitwise operations in Rust.
+I'll likely start with Dan Bernstein's djb jash.

 # Running it

 ## Configure and run the proxy

-Open `src/main.rs`.
-Change the `destinations` vector to match the addresses and ports of your destination StatsD servers.
+Open `config.ini` in your editor.

+Set `bind_interface` and `bind_port` to the network interface and port you want to proxy to listen for StatsD messages on.
+8125 is the common port for StatsD messages.

+Set `threads` to the number of CPU cores you want to use for processing.
+Each thread reads from the queue of messages, shards each message to determine which of N destination servers to send to, and then sends the message to the selected downstream StatsD server.

+Set `destinations` to the IP and PORT of one or more downstream StatsD servers, separated by whitespace.
+See the existing list of destinations as a guide.
+The proxy will shard and send messages to these servers.

-Now, install Rust, and use `cargo run` in the root of the repository.
+Now, install Rust, and use `cargo run` to run the proxy.

-Use Control+C to quit.
+Stop the server by pressing Control+C on your keyboard.

 ## Generate mock StatsD metrics